drbulu/drbulu.github.io/_posts/2016-12-16-mysql-intro-part5_basic_tutorial2.md

 5 rows in set (0.00 sec)
 {% endhighlight %}

-Naturally, you can also select a subset of the columns to view (ordered as listed):
+Naturally, you can also select a subset of the columns to view, ordered as per the select statement:

 {% highlight sql%}
-# note compare with previous statement to checkout the change in column order :)
-mysql> SELECT film_id, title, release_year, length, rental_rate, rating FROM film LIMIT 5;
+-- note compare with previous statement to checkout the change in column order :) mysql> SELECT film_id, title, release_year, length, rental_rate, rating FROM film LIMIT 5;
 +---------+------------------+--------------+--------+-------------+--------+
 | film_id | title            | release_year | length | rental_rate | rating |